+'''

+Bool pScreen->CreateScreenResources(pScreen)

-Bool pScreen->CreateScreenResources(pScreen) ScreenPtr pScreen;
+ScreenPtr pScreen;

+'''

-If this routine is not NULL, it will be called once per screen per server initialization/reset after all modules have had a chance to register their devPrivates on all structures that support them (see the section on devPrivates below).
-If you need to create any resources that have dynamic devPrivates as part of your screen initialization, you should do so in this function instead of in the screen init function passed to AddScreen to guarantee that the resources have a complete set of devPrivates.
+If this routine is not NULL, it will be called once per screen per server initialization/reset after all modules have had a chance to request private space on all structures that support them (see the section called "Wrappers and Privates" below).
+You may create resources in this function instead of in the screen init function passed to AddScreen in order to guarantee that all pre-allocated space requests have been registered first.
+With the new devPrivates mechanism, this is not strictly necessary, however.
 This routine returns TRUE if successful.